Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 08.md

     - The card glows and SHOOTS into Kaya’s chest
 - Camille asks if Cordelia can do a reading for our “friend” (the door)
     - She pulls a ~~two of swords~~ **The Hermit**
-    - The card SHOOTS into Camille and they are affected by the ==Confusion== spell
+    - The card SHOOTS into Camille and they are affected by the <span style="color:rgb(197, 124, 22)">Confusion</span> spell
 - Kaya tells a knock knock joke and FUMBLESSS
     - It’s ok bcs the card she absorbed earlier makes her succeed on ANY roll she makes next
 - **THE DOOR DOESN’T OPEN**